chaoss/wg-metrics-development/focus-areas/when/Review_Cycle_Duration_Within_A_Change_Request.md

 Question: What is the duration of a review cycle within a single change request?

+### This metric is a release candidate.
+To comment on this metric please see [Issue #98](https://github.com/chaoss/wg-common/issues/98).
+Following a comment period, this metric will be included in the next regular release.

 ## Description

 A change request is based on one or more review cycles.
 Within a review cycle, one or more reviewers can provide feedback on a proposed contribution.
 The duration of a review cycle, or the time between each new iteration of the contribution, is the basis of this metric.

 ## Objectives
 This metric provides maintainers with insight on: